-Windows Server • 5.0 Credits
+Windows Server [RE] • 5.0 Credits

 This course prepares students to work with Windows Server.
 This course covers topics related to installation, configuration, troubleshooting, and optimization of a Windows Server.
 Students learn to set up and maintain users, groups, and file systems.
 Students learn how to use critical thinking and troubleshooting tools to troubleshoot the server, printers, and workstations.
 This class helps to prepare students to pass one of the Windows exams. \$35 virtual desktop fee.
-Prerequisite: A grade of 2.0 or better in MATH 50, 70 or 72, or a grade of 0.7 or better in a higher math class, or appropriate placement.
+Prerequisite: A grade of 2.5 or better in CS 101, and a grade of 2.0 or better in MATH 50, 70 or 72, or a grade of 0.7 or better in a higher math class, or appropriate placement.

-Active Directory • 5.0 Credits
+Active Directory [RE] • 5.0 Credits